chef/chef-web-docs/content/saas/opsworks_migration.md

 ## Prerequisites

+Before you start working for the migration from AWS OpsWorks to Chef SaaS, have a quick look to the following prerequisites:

 * Running Automate 2.0 in AWS OpsWorks.
 * A Chef SaaS Environment.
-Refer to the [Getting Started](/get_started/) with the Chef SaaS page.
+Refer to the [Getting Started](/saas/get_started/) with the Chef SaaS page.

-* An S3 bucket was provided by Progress Chef.
+* An S3 bucket is provided by Progress Chef.

-## High-level steps to migrate from AWS OpsWorks to Chef SaaS

-The advantages of migrating from AWS OpsWorks to Chef SaaS are:

-* Customer reviews and reduced current data as needed.

-* Creates Data Backup.

-* Chef creates SaaS account.

-* Chef restores backup.

-* Register nodes with Chef SaaS.

 ## Prepare DNS for cutover